-On today’s date in 1858, decimal coinage was introduced after the Province of Canada issued a Letters Patent making silver five, 10-, and 20-cent coins as well as copper cents legal tender.
+On today’s date in 1858, decimal coinage was introduced after the Province of Canada issued a letters patent to produce silver five-, 10-, and 20-cent coins as well as copper cents legal tender.

 According to N. Surrey Garland’s 1895 book Garland’s Banks, bankers and banking and financial directory of Canada, $450,000 of this coinage was struck by England’s Royal Mint.
 The coins depicted the effigy of Queen Victoria on the obverse.

 A few years later, decimalization received another boost.
-After a recommendation from the public accounts committee, the Province of Canada revised the Currency Act in 1857 so after 1857 all provincial accounts would be kept in dollars.
+After a recommendation from the public accounts committee, the Province of Canada revised the Currency Act in 1857, after which all provincial accounts were kept in dollars.

 At the Toronto Coin Expo Spring Sale 2017, official auctioneer Geoffrey Bell Auctions sold an 1858 20-cent coin as Lot 177.
 In Canadian Coin Certification Service (CCCS) About Uncirculated-50, this example realized $300 plus buyer’s premium.